 Introduced as Shenandoah University's fourth full-time baseball coach in July 2003, Kevin Anderson has brought Shenandoah University baseball to new heights in his time at SU.

-Since the start of the 2009 season, SU has nearly 300 games, four regular season titles in the USA South and Old Dominion conferences and championships in both the USA South and ODAC as well as two South Regional titles.
+Since the start of the 2009 season, SU has won nearly 400 games, four regular season titles in the USA South and Old Dominion conferences and championships in both the USA South and ODAC (2015, 2018) as well as two South Regional titles.
 In 2009 and 2010, Anderson was named as Coach of the Year by both the American Baseball Coaches Association and the Virginia State Sports Information Directors.

 Those four Coach of the Year honors are four of seven that Anderson has earned since 2009.